bridgekitio/frodo/README.md

 we're going for.
 We will invoke both "send" methods automatically be any time there's a successful call to `PlaceOrder`.

-When `PlaceOrder` finishes, Abide automatically publishes an `OrderService.PlaceOrder` event with the response value.
+When `PlaceOrder` finishes, Frodo automatically publishes an `OrderService.PlaceOrder` event with the response value.
 Both `SendXXX` methods receive that event and build their request structs automatically.
 They'll fill in `OrderID`